-Ariel Estrella is a queer Latine scholar hailing from Queens, NYC who focuses their advocacy on fostering beloved communities.
+Ariel Estrella is a queer Latinx/e scholar hailing from Queens, NYC who focuses their advocacy on fostering beloved communities.

-For three years, they headed a column for their college newspaper on the politics of love.
-After graduating, they worked in community-based arts and labor nonprofit organizations.
-They are now pursing a doctoral English degree with a focus on queer of color lyricism.
-Their writings have been included in anthologies published by Arsenal Pulp and Tia Chucha Press.
+Ariel is pursing a doctoral English degree with a focus on queer of color lyricism.
+They are the editor for an upcoming anthology on trans, two-spirit, and nonbinary recovery.
+Their writings have been included in anthologies published by Arsenal Pulp, Jessica Kingsley Publisher, and Tia Chucha Press.

-Anthology on trans people's perspectives on love.
+Anthology published by Jessica Kingsley Publishers.
 Here, I look at how being a survivor of violence affects my ability to understand anger, both my own and the anger I anticipate from others when I correct their misgendering. link →

 Zine series offering words of encouragement, love, and reflection from alumni of color to graduating seniors of color.
 I organized, recruited, and edited submissions, and I designed the layout. vol i → & vol ii →